Playlist: 15 French Love Songs

 Charles Trenet is famous for his recordings from the late 1930s through the 1950s.
 He is characterized for writing songs that are warm, personal, and poetic.
 His chanson “La Mer” was recorded in 1946, and was supposedly written in 10 minutes on toilet paper while he was traveling on the train along the Mediterranean coast.
 The nostalgic song is about reuniting with a loved one and has been covered by many artists, most notably the English version by Bobby Darin.

 Lara was instilled with the travel bug at an early age and has visited over 25 countries.
-Her mother’s job as a flight attendant enabled her to see the world.
-Eight years attending the French International School outside of Washington, DC also taught her a second language and exposed her to a diverse range of cultures. enabled a childhood of seeing the world.
-In addition to being the founding editor of En Route Traveler, Lara also works as the Art Director for the branding firm, Belmont Inc., in Alexandria, VA.
-In her spare time, she instructs high-energy Zumba dance classes, contributes as a Local Expert to AFAR, enjoys vegetarian cuisine, dabbles in photography and, of course, travels as much as possible.
+Her mother’s job as a flight attendant enabled a childhood of discovering the world.
+She recently relocated to Seoul, South Korea, where she hopes to explore much of Asia for the next few years.
+In addition to being the founding editor of En Route Traveler, Lara also works as a freelance graphic designer.
+In her spare time, she contributes as a Local Expert to AFAR, is an ambassador for FIG Clothing, enjoys vegetarian cuisine, instructs Zumba, practices yoga, dabbles in photography and, of course, travels as much as possible.